ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 ---
-title: 'on shenmue'
+title: 'sipping on shenmue'
 description:
-  'why manifesting a proper vibe will likely outlast anything technically impressive that you do with your time on this rock'
+  'on the anxiety of renting games and why manifesting a proper vibe will likely outlast anything technically impressive that you do'
 date: 2022-11-22
 draft: false
 tags: ['video-games']